Fatty acid synthesis: Function

 Mitochondrial fatty acid synthesis plays a crucial role in cellular energy metabolism by generating octanoyl‑ACP (C8), which serves as the direct precursor for lipoic acid biosynthesis.
 Lipoic acid is an essential cofactor covalently attached to specific lysine residues on target enzymes in a process called lipoylation.
-This post‑translational modification is essential for the activity of key mitochondrial enzyme complexes—namely, the pyruvate dehydrogenase complex (PDC), the α‑ketoglutarate dehydrogenase complex (OGDC), the 2‑oxoadipate dehydrogenase complex (2‑OADHC), the branched‑chain α‑ketoacid dehydrogenase complex (BCKDC), and the glycine cleavage system (GCS).
+This post‑translational modification is essential for the activity of key mitochondrial enzyme complexes—namely, the pyruvate dehydrogenase complex (PDC), the α‑ketoglutarate dehydrogenase complex (OGDC), the 2-oxoadipate dehydrogenase complex (2‑OADHC), the branched‑chain α‑ketoacid dehydrogenase complex (BCKDC), and the glycine cleavage system (GCS).

 In parallel, mtFAS and its acyl‑ACP products provide a metabolic feedback mechanism, regulating mitochondrial acetyl‑CoA consumption and thereby integrating lipid synthesis with broader metabolic control.

 Beyond octanoyl‑ACP, mtFAS also produces longer‑chain acyl‑ACP species such as myristoyl‑ACP (C14) and palmitoyl‑ACP (C16), which interact with members of the leucine‑tyrosine‑arginine motif (LYRM) protein family.
 These LYRM proteins are vital for the correct assembly and stability of the electron‑transport chain (ETC) complexes and for iron–sulfur (Fe–S) cluster biogenesis within mitochondria.

 In addition to these enzymatic and structural roles, mtFAS has also been implicated as a mediator of intracellular signal transduction.
 This is supported by observations that the levels of bioactive lipids—such as lysophospholipids and sphingolipids—correlate with mtFAS activity.
 For instance, knockdown of ACP reduces ceramide levels, whereas loss of the terminal mtFAS enzyme MECR results in ceramide accumulation.

 Importantly, mtFAS function extends to the regulation of immune cell metabolism.
 CRISPR/Cas9 screens have identified mtFAS genes—especially Mecr, Mcat, and Oxsm—as key regulators of T cell metabolism.
 While MECR is not required for naive T cell maintenance, its loss in activated T cells impairs proliferation, survival, and differentiation.
 MECR deficiency disrupts mitochondrial respiration, alters TCA cycle activity, and increases ferroptosis sensitivity, ultimately reducing T cell fitness and inflammatory capacity.

 Diseases

-Disorders in mtFAS pathway lead to the following metabolic diseases:
+Defects in mtFAS enzymes are associated with the following diseases: